gbdev/gbdev.github.io/website/guides/lyc_timing.md

         }

         let info = (function() {
-            // Index of returned properties:
+            // Here is an index of returned properties; be advised that some override others!
+            //
             // class:
             //   If truthy, the class that will be applied (prefixed with "cpu-") to "Instruction" cells (and the legend).
             //   Avoid specifying directly, as then you should specify `legend` as well, which overrides this.
             //   Can be overridden from the props, which then supersedes `legend`'s own override.
+            //
             // cycles:
             //   How many cycles this operation is long.
+            //
             // fixed:
             //   If truthy, the instruction cannot be tagged "immediate".
             //   Note: some operations have an explicit `fixed: false`; this means they aren't really immediate, but can take an extra cycle for another reason (e.g. accessing `[hl]`)
+            //
             // jump:
             //   If truthy, the instruction can be tagged "taken", but not "immediate".
+            //
             // instr:
             //   If truthy, the string that will be placed raw (no Markdown) in the "Instruction" column in a <code> span.
             //   Can be overridden from the props.
+            //
             // legend:
             //   If truthy, the string that will be printed.
-            //   Additionally, if truthy (including if overridden by the props), `class` will be set to the operation's name.
+            //   Additionally, if truthy (including if overridden by the props), `class` will be set to the operation's name, except if the operation does IO.
             //   Can be overridden from the props.
+            //
             // line:
             //   If set, and an ASM file was specified in the `Timeline`, `instr` will be set to the corresponding line.
             //   Line numbers count from 1 for consistency with code blocks.
+            //
             // op:
             //   The operation's name, which determines its intrinsic properties.
             //   Can be overridden from the props.